fvilers/task/README.md

 ### Empty the task list

 Warning, this action is irreversible but a confirmation prompt is displayed.
+The confirmation prompte can be bypassed with the `-f` o `--force` flag.

 ```
 task reset